 What Is A Flash Tattoo?

 If this is your first tattoo, you’re probably overwhelmed trying to decide what to get.
-Flash tattoos are the perfect solution for when you can’t think of a specific idea for your next tattoo.
-They’re also great if you’re looking to simply get a classic design or famous quote.
+Flash tattoos are the perfect solution for when you can’t think of a specific idea for your upcoming ink.
+They’re also great if you’re simply looking to simply get a classic design or a small one-off piece.

 A flash tattoo is an image of a tattoo pre-drawn and pre-colored.
 You just point at the print, and that’s what you get.
 The convenience makes flash tattoos an easy and popular choice.